How to Make and Preserve Homemade Italian Tomato Sauce

 How to Make Homemade Italian Tomato Sauce

 - Bring to a boil over medium-high heat, stirring frequently.
-Reduce heat, cover and boil gently until vegetables are tender, about 5 minutes.
+Reduce heat, cover, and boil gently until vegetables are tender, for about 5 minutes.

 - While maintaining a steady boil, add the remaining tomato purée, 1 cup at a time, stirring frequently.